Digital tablet user networks through IoT concept with line and dot connection, featuring internet network connection and digital technology background

 How We Are Solving It

-The Digital Horizons project will train and equip 422 Indigenous peoples with the skills required to be hired for in-demand jobs or to launch their own businesses in B.C.’s tech and tech-enabled economy.
-The First Nations Technology Council will leverage their introductory and foundation digital skills courses, job-ready and entrepreneurial functional programming, work integrated learning opportunities and supported career pathways to provide opportunities for participants in Canada’s information, communications and technology (ICT) sector and ICT occupations across all sectors.
+The Digital Horizons program trains and equips Indigenous learners with the skills required to be hired for in-demand jobs or to launch their own businesses in B.C.’s tech and tech-enabled economy.
+Led by the First Nations Technology Council, the program leverages their introductory and foundational digital skills courses, job-ready and entrepreneurial functional programming, work integrated learning opportunities and supported career pathways to provide opportunities for participants in Canada’s information, communications and technology (ICT) sector and ICT occupations across all sectors.

-The Digital Horizons project will contribute to addressing the following barriers to Indigenous participation and leadership in technology:
+The Digital Horizons project helps contribute to addressing the following barriers to Indigenous participation and leadership in technology:

 1. Financial barriers in terms of either tuition fees or wrap around supports as the #1 barrier cited by Indigenous people;